Kick-My-Bot/slate/source/index.html.md

 KMBotUI is a custom chat-window for websites.
 This chat-window is intended to be used with a automated conversation agents (chatbots).
 It supports a large variety of rich message formats.

 <aside class="notice">
-Note: This plug-in can only be used alongside with Kick My Bot products.
+Note: This plug-in can only be used alongside with KMB Labs products.
 </aside>

 <i>Here is an example of what can be done on the chat-window with this plugin :</i>